-The beautiful country of Nepal has so much to offer from beautiful mountain to extremely rich culture.
-The colorful prayer flags, dramatic landscape, serene nature and friendly people, it is hard not to fall in love with the country.
+The beautiful country of Nepal has so much to offer from beautiful mountains to extremely rich culture.
+The colorful prayer flags, dramatic landscape, serene nature and friendly people- it is hard to detach yourself from loving Nepal.

 Table of Content

 With dominant Hindu and Buddhists, some of the best souvenirs from Nepal have a religious significance and meaning.
 They reflect the faith and culture of the people.
 Such is Thangka Painting.